-NOTE: Long periods of idling are not good for an engine because the combustion chamber temperatures drop so low that the fuel may not burn completely.
+Do not idle the engine for excessively long periods.
+Long periods of idling are not good for an engine because the combustion chamber temperatures drop so low the fuel may not burn completely.
 This will cause carbon to clog the injector spray holes and piston rings, and may result in stuck valves.